Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

     ```
 	*Note: the sdaccel_setup.sh script might generate warning messages, but these can be safely ignored.*

-1. Go to design folder and investigate the files
+1. Go to design folder and investigate the files.
     ```bash
     # Go to the lab directory
     cd ~/SDAccel-AWS-F1-Developer-Labs/modules/module_01/idct/design
     ls
     ```
 	  This command listed the files and directory under `design`.
-The `src` folder contains the source files for kernel and host code.
+The `src` folder contains the kernel source file and host code.
 The `Makefile` is provided for design compilation and execution.
 Let's open up the make file and take a look at its contents.
+    ```
+    vi Makefile
+    ```

-    In 'platform selection' part, the default target platform is set as `xilinx_aws-vu9p-f1-04261818_dynamic_5_0` which is the AWS F1 platform.
+    In 'platform selection' section, the default target platform is set as `xilinx_aws-vu9p-f1-04261818_dynamic_5_0` which is the AWS F1 platform.

     The next couple of lines define the design files location and filenames.
 Following that is the host compiler settings and kernel compiler and linker settings.
 Notice that in the last line of kernel linker setting, DDR banks are assigned to each port.
-You don't need to modify any of the options here but you are welcome to play with them after finishing this tutorial.
+You don't need to modify any of the options here but you may want to play with them after finishing this tutorial.

     Exit Makefile view window and let's take a look at the design files.